 For our researcher programs we work with a carefully selected group of security researchers worldwide.
 We check personal information through an ID verification, review the researchers track record through an internet background check and assess their skills.
 The selection of Zerocopter Researchers is done by the Zerocopter team.
 When irregularities occur we are authorized to exclude a researcher from the community.

 Zerocopter uses minimal bounties to reward our Researchers for finding unknown vulnerabilities.
-We subtract an all-in price from your Researcher Program budget per validated vulnerability.
-The all-in price includes the reward paid to the researcher and a 30% handling fee.
+Rewards for researcher programs are determined by the severity of the report.
+Each severity has a minimum reward.
+We subtract the average reward amount from your researcher program budget per validated vulnerability, once you set the actual reward this amount will be subtracted from the researcher program budget.
+The amounts are the rewards paid to the researcher and do not include a 30% handling fee.
 You can find the Vulnerability Price List via https://www.zerocopter.com/vulnerability-price-list